 Instructions

-- In a mixer (I like to use a kitchen Aide with a dough hook for this recipe) add the warm water, yeast, and sugar.
-Mix lightly and let sit until frothy. (about 2 min)
+- In the bowl of a stand mixer, add the warm water, yeast, and sugar.
+Mix lightly and let sit until frothy—about 5-10 minutes.

 Notes